jeffreygroneberg/ghcpworkshopcsuger/README.md

 # ghcpworkshopcsuger

-A repository that can be used to showcase the capabilities within a 2 hours and 4 hours workshop
+A repository that can be used to showcase the capabilities within a 2 hours and 4 hours workshop.
+In addition to this we also provide a The [Train the Trainer guide](TrainTheTrainer.md) that can be used in conjunction with the hands-on labs to provide a full workshop experience and a good understanding of the capabilities of GitHub Copilot and how to structure a workshop around it.

 ## Overview of the workshop